 (Join free for a month) or ‘Try for Free.’
 Join for free/Start a Free trial CTAs are basically high reward and low risk.
 They give users the chance to test the waters rather than commit immediately.
-Another example.
-Give Basecamp a Try – It’s Free for 60 days.
+Another example of a great call-to-action.
+Give Basecamp a Try - It’s Free for 60 days.

 The small hitch - it’s too long.

 Keep it short, Like Hot Jar here.
 When you can do it with just Three, why not Try it Free?

 Spotify too pitches the Premium Subscription for Free.

 Netflix does this well with Join free for a month CTA.
 The ‘Cancel Anytime’ option too offers reassurance and has the capacity to boost sign-ups.

 Teuxdeux, a go-to productivity app, does this well by focusing on the freemium twice while completely sidelining the Log in CTA.